Joint Expeditionary Force

-The UK Joint Expeditionary Force (JEF) is a United Kingdom-led expeditionary force which consists of Denmark, Finland, Estonia, Iceland, Latvia, Lithuania, the Netherlands, Sweden, and Norway.
-Eight of the countries are also members of NATO, with Finland and Sweden currently outside that alliance as their applications are pending ratification.
+The Joint Expeditionary Force (JEF) is a United Kingdom-led Northern European multi-national military partnership designed for rapid response and expeditionary operations.
+It consists of the United Kingdom, the Nordic countries (Denmark, Finland, Iceland, Norway, Sweden), the Baltic states (Estonia, Latvia, Lithuania), and the Netherlands.
+It is led by the Commander, UK Standing Joint Force Headquarters based at the Northwood Headquarters.

+The JEF has been fully operational since June 2018.
+It can act independently in its own right, but it can also be deployed in support of NATO or other cooperative ventures, for example as part of a United Nations peacekeeping force.
+All of its ten member states are also members of NATO, with Finland's and Sweden's applications ratified in 2023 and 2024, respectively.

 History

-Creation
+Formation (2012–2018)

 The JEF concept was first conceived in 2012 and announced by the then Chief of the Defence Staff, General Sir David Richards.
 The JEF arose from the Joint Rapid Reaction Force (JRRF) which disappeared as a result of the UK's focus on operations in Afghanistan and Iraq.

-The multinational JEF was officially launched with the Letter of Intent as a NATO initiative at the September 2014 Wales Summit, subsumed under the new “Framework Nations Concept” rubric.
+The multinational JEF was officially launched with the Letter of Intent as a NATO initiative at the September 2014 Wales Summit, subsumed under the new "Framework Nations Concept" rubric.
 Germany, the UK and Italy were to act as framework nations for groups of Allies coming together to work multi-nationally for the joint development of forces and capabilities required by NATO.

-The United Kingdom element of the JEF consists of personnel and equipment from the Royal Navy, Royal Marines, British Army and Royal Air Force and is designed to provide greater levels of integration than previously achieved especially when combined with other nations' armed forces.
+The United Kingdom element of the JEF consists of personnel and equipment from the Royal Navy, Royal Marines, British Army and Royal Air Force and is designed to provide greater levels of integration than previously achieved especially when combined with other countries' armed forces.

 In September 2014, the British Defence Secretary Michael Fallon also announced the signature of a Letter of Intent between Denmark, Estonia, Latvia, Lithuania, the Netherlands, Norway and the United Kingdom, to establish the JEF so that it is fully operational before 2018.

-In early October 2015, Swedish Defence Minister Peter Hultqvist said that he did not rule out Sweden joining the Joint Expeditionary Force, even though no formal process exists to do so at the moment, when he was summoned by the Riksdag to confirm if the government was engaged in formal talks to join the JEF without the knowledge of the parliament.
-On June 22nd 2017, the Swedish government confirmed that Sweden will be joining the Joint Expeditionary Force.
+In early October 2015, Swedish Defence Minister Peter Hultqvist said that he did not rule out Sweden joining the Joint Expeditionary Force.
+He explained that no formal process exists that would allow them to join JEF.
+He was summoned by the Riksdag to confirm if the government was engaged in formal talks to join the JEF without the knowledge of the parliament.

-On November 30th 2015 in the UK 7 countries – UK, Denmark, Estonia, Latvia, Lithuania, the Netherlands, Norway – signed the contract for founding the JEF.
+On 30 November 2015, in the United Kingdom, seven countries (UK, Denmark, Estonia, Latvia, Lithuania, Netherlands, and Norway) signed the contract to establish the JEF.

-In 2017, Sweden and Finland joined the JEF.
+On 22 June 2017 the Swedish government confirmed that Sweden would be joining the JEF.
+On 30 June 2017, Finland also joined the JEF.

-On June 28th 2018, a comprehensive memorandum of understanding was signed amongst eight partner nations.
+On 28 June 2018 a comprehensive memorandum of understanding was signed amongst nine partner countries.
+On that date, capability existed to deploy over 10,000 personnel.

-In April 2021, Iceland joined the JEF.